 The project won 2016 awards from the CSI (Cast Stone Institute) in the categories of Design Excellence, and also Manufacturing Excellence.

-AAS team developed custom molds using detailed CAD drawings.
-The molds were precisely cut using CNC machining capabilities.
-The process used not only the AAS technology, but also the design craftsmanship of the project team members.
+AAS team designed custom molds using detailed CAD drawings and then precisely cut them using CNC machining capabilities.
+The process used not only the AAS technology but also the design craftsmanship of the project team members.

 Architectural Stone at Higher Elevation

-Architectural stone cladding design for SMU Simmons Hall has manufactured stone at higher elevation as well.
+Architectural stone cladding design for SMU Simmons Hall has manufactured stone at a higher elevation as well.

-AAS project team is able to work closely with customers for value engineering where GFRC (Glass Fiber Reinforced Concrete) can be effectively used for applications like this.
-AAS is able to match the color and finish while combining wet-cast stone, dry-cast stone and also GFRC stone.
+AAS project team can work closely with customers for value engineering, combining GFRC (Glass Fiber Reinforced Concrete) panels for applications like this.
+AAS can match the color and finish while combining wet-cast stone, dry-cast stone, and also GFRC stone.

 Detailed Engineering, Precise Manufacturing, Construction Support, Project Coordination

-The cylindrical base of the columns and the pieces attached from both sides have a custom shape that allowed the cast stone pieces to be installed in place, without carving or retrofitting.
+Project-specific custom fabrication: The cylindrical base of the columns and the pieces attached from both sides have a custom shape, allowing the installers to hang the cast stone in place without carving or retrofitting.